adrianskelton/project3/README.md

 ## **Deployment**

-The project was deployed on github, the command 'python3 run.py' was used in terminal to launch the game and once there was a good enough portion of the game written it was then deployed on heroku.
+The project was deployed on github, the command 'python3 run.py' was used in terminal to launch the game and once there was a good enough portio n of the game written it was then deployed on herokuearly in the project to avoid problems later on with incompatibility.
 The following steps were taken for deployment:

 1. Add dependencies in GitPod to requirements.txt file with command "pip3 freeze > requirements.txt"
 2. Commit and push to GitHub